-We have to be sure the reputation of being deficient in enter-On the supposition of the truth of this charge, I should like to know how the progress we have been contemplating, of which but a very hurried and imperfect sketch has been presented, is to be accounted for.
-I can think of only two theories on which its explanation can be attempted-to wit, that of the celebrated David Hume, which would annihilate the handsome buildings and well filled stores which we imagine ourselves to see around us, with the elegant steamers that seem to ply on our lakes and rivers, and the cultivated farms and barns bursting with plenty, apparently presenting themselves to our vision-and the comfortable looking people with whom we conceive ourselves to be meeting and mingling, where so lately there was nought but wilderness; and have us believe them to be all pure matters of fancy, ideas existing in our own foolish brains (though on that hypothesis even these must be unreal); or one on which, when a boy, I have heard the erection of the old Glasgow Cathedral explained, which has been declared to me, without if or but, to have been built by the fairies during the Perhaps these benevolent gentry have been and may still be at work here; and it may be to them we owe what we speak of in our ignorance and pride, as the works of our own hands.
+We have to be sure the reputation of being deficient in enterprise.
+On the supposition of the truth of this charge, I should like to know how the progress we have been contemplating, of which but a very hurried and imperfect sketch has been presented, is to be accounted I can think of only two theories on which its explanation can be attempted-to wit, that of the celebrated David Hume, which would annihilate the handsome buildings and well-filled stores which we imagine ourselves to see around us, with the elegant steamers that seem to ply on our lakes and rivers, and the cultivated farms and barns bursting with plenty, apparently presenting themselves to our vision-and the comfortable looking people with whom we conceive ourselves to be meeting and mingling, where so lately there was nought but wilderness; and have us believe them to be all pure matters of fancy, ideas existing in our own foolish brains (though on that hypothesis even these must be unreal); or one on which, when a boy, I have heard the erection of the old Glasgow Cathedral explained, which has been declared to me, without if or but, to have been built by the fairies during the night.
+Perhaps these benevolent gentry have been and may still be at work here; and it may be to them we owe what we speak of in our ignorance and pride, as the works of our own hands.

 Should these theories be repudiated, a fair measure of enterprise must, we think, be granted us.
 Look at the manner in which numbers of the cities and municipalities are taxing themselves for the railroads referred to above, and other improvements.
 Is it thus people void of enterprise are wont to act?
-He must be somewhat fool-hardy who will charge the citizens of Hamilton with want of enterprise, in the face of the fact that for the completion of the Great Western Railroad they are voluntarily paying ninepence in the pound on their assessed value.
-I am inclined, moreover, to think the publishers of Smith's Canada, Scobie's Almanac and Manuals, and the Canada Directory, display a very creditable measure of enterprise.
+He must be somewhat fool-hardy who will charge the citizens of Hamilton with want of enterprise, in the face of the fact that for the completion of the Great Western Raliroad they are voluntarily paying ninepence in the pound on their assessed value.

-The value of this quality to a country like ours,-to any country-we are disposed fully to admit.
-In so far as deficiency may exist we would, therefore, counsel improvement; but we hold the representations often made on this subject, and believed, it is to be feared, by not a few from the confidence with which they are uttered, to be altogether contrary to fact; and, to parties situated as we are.
+The value of enterprise to a country like this, to any country, we are disposed fully to admit.
+In so far as deficiency may exist, we would, therefore, counsel improvement; but we hold the representations often made on this subject, and believed, it is to be feared, by not a few from the confidence with which they are uttered, to be altogether contrary to fact; and, to parties situated as we are, most ungenerous and mischievous.

-most ungenerous and mischievous.
+From what has been shown above, in relation to schools, churches, and the other means of christian instruction, the inference is irresistible that our people are to a gratifying extent, though by no means the extent desirable, imbued with the love of knowledge and impressed with a reverence for God.

-From what has been shown above, in relation to schools, churches, and the other means of Christian instruction, the inference is irresistible that our people are to a gratifying extent, though by no means the extent desirable, imbued with the love of knowledge and impressed with a reverence for God.
+It is true, differences of opinion exist among us, as experience shows them to have always done, though in varying degrees, wherever freedom of thought and discussion-rights most precious-

-It is true, differences of opinion exist among us, as experience shows them to have always done, though in varying degrees, wherever freedom of thought and discussion-rights most precious-have been conceded; but in one thing I trust we shall be found to agree, namely, in the recognition of the fact, that it is "right-eousness" which "exalteth a nation," together with the determination to be governed in all things by Heaven's revealed will, and to act towards one another in the spirit of the gospel which we profess in common.
+have been conceded; but in one thing I trust we shall be found to agree, namely, in the recognition of the fact, that it is "righteousness" which "exalteth a nation," together with the determination to be governed in all things by heaven's revealed will, and to act towards one another in the spirit of the gospel which we profess in common.